 - 1.51.
-External and intercollegiate examiners shall be appointed by Senate, or its delegated authority, in accordance with the approved processes and criteria.
-These processes and criteria pay due regard to the QAA Quality Code for Higher Education, Chapter B7 (2011).
-External examiners from other colleges of the University shall also be deemed 'intercollegiate examiners'. - 1.52.
+External examiners shall be appointed by Senate, or its delegated authority, in accordance with the approved processes and criteria.
+These processes and criteria pay due regard to the QAA Quality Code for Higher Education, Chapter B7 (2011). - 1.52.
 External examiners shall be appointed to each programme of study, and shall be members of the Subject Examination Board for that programme.
-In some cases multiple external examiners may be appointed, while in others one external examiner may cover a number of cognate programmes.
-External examiners shall normally take an overview of an entire programme of study, but on occasion may be appointed for specific disciplinary areas. - 1.53.
+In some cases multiple external examiners may be appointed, while in others one external examiner may cover a number of cognate programmes. - 1.53.
 The appointment process requires the number of external examiners and their range of expertise to be sufficient to enable the execution of their duties. - 1.54.
 External examiners have the right to view and comment upon all work submitted by students for all forms of assessment.
 The precise range of activity to be covered by an external examiner shall be agreed by Senate, or its delegated authority, in consultation with the relevant academic schools and institutes.
 This shall include appropriate means of sampling assessments, etc. Senate, or its delegated authority, shall approve the Guidance for External Examiners, which provides further detail on the role and its conduct. - 1.55.
 The period of appointment for external examiners shall be four years.
 Exceptionally, this may be extended to a fifth year.
 External examiners who have completed terms cannot be reappointed until five years have elapsed.